 1st Participant

-Background: This participant has used ITunes before.
+Background: This participant has used iTunes before.

 ITunes

-This participant was told to create the three playlists using ITunes first.
+This participant was told to create the three playlists using iTunes first.
 The participant took 2 minutes to create the first playlist completely.
 This participant did have an error in making a duplicate song in the playlist as he used a drag and drop technique to add songs to the playlist.
 The participant then took about 1 minute and 30 seconds to make the second playlist and the same to make the third.
 The reason behind this was his switch from the drag and drop technique to a command + click (Mac) technique where the participant was able to select all five of the songs at once and add them all at once into the playlist.
 Here is an overview of the metrics for this first task for the first participant:

-Learnability: Although this person has used ITunes before, learnability is shown through this user going from the drag and drop technique to the drag and drop making it faster
+Learnability: Although this person has used iTunes before, learnability is shown through this user going from the drag and drop technique to the drag and drop making it faster

-Memorability: This participant has used ITunes before so he knows how the program works and knows shortcuts
+Memorability: This participant has used iTunes before so he knows how the program works and knows shortcuts

 Efficiency: With the Keyboard shortcut, this user was able to complete this task in 5 minutes